somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 The input data is usually log lines or JSON objects, but could be any text format like a stack trace or CSV.

-No matter what you send to Humio, the text value will be put in the field called `@rawstring` which is the input to the parser.
+When sending data to Humio the text string for the input is put in the field called `@rawstring`.

-{{% notice "info" %}}
-__Example: Elastic Search.__ When using the Elastic Search bulk API, the value of the field `message` will put into the field `@rawstring` and is accessible in the parser script.
-{{% /notice %}}
+Depending on how data is shipped to Humio, other fields can be set as well.
+For example when sending data with Filebeat, the fields @host and @source will also be set.
+And it is possible to add more fields using the [Filebeat configuration](/integrations/data-shippers/beats/filebeat).

 Let's write our first parser!